-A voice-first companion to NVDA — built for blind users by a blind founder.
+A voice-first companion to NVDA — built around blind-user workflows.

 NVDA reads your screen.
 Darvy uses it.
 Keep NVDA for what it's great at; add Darvy for everything that's faster by voice.